Guidelines that'll help you make this transition with ease.

 Identify All Recurring Transactions

-Start things off by taking a look at all the recurring transactions that are associated with your old account – both incoming and outgoing payments.
-Generally speaking, this includes things like direct debits, standing orders, or any other kinds of scheduled payments.
+A good place to start is by looking at all the recurring transactions that are associated with your old account – both incoming and outgoing payments.
+Generally speaking, this includes things like direct debits, standing orders, or any other types of scheduled payments.
 You might want to review your bank statements so you don't miss anything, either.

 Notify Payees